ComfyGummy/chrome-web3/README.md

 For the same reason, connecting to web3 wallets (like Metamask) via `window.ethereum` also does not work, because this object is not injected on `chrome-extension` pages.
 It may be possible to implement this by implementing a shim object that does get injected and that relays commands back and forth using [extension message passing].

 Integrating this extension's code within existing browser wallet extensions would also be unwise.
 This is because this extension executes remotely-fetched JavaScript within a `chrome-extension` context.
 This is OK because the extension only requests a very limited set of capabilities and tries to mitigate access to the Chrome APIs.
-Chrome also does a good job to isolate extensions from each other, so even if foreign JavaScript code were to take over the `chrome-extension` origin, the extent of its damage would be limtied.
+Chrome also does a good job to isolate extensions from each other, so even if foreign JavaScript code were to take over the `chrome-extension` origin, the extent of its damage would be limited.
 However, a web3 wallet extension needs a lot more permissions to function, so it would be unsafe to use this technique within other wallet extensions as they stand.

 ## How it works